BritishMuseumDH/britishMuseumFacesDetection/README.md

 There are several arguments that you use for this script:

 Mandatory:
-* Path -p or --path
+* Path: -p or --path
-* Download directory -d or --directory
+* Download directory: -d or --directory
-* Faces directory -f or --faces
+* Faces directory: -f or --faces
-* Resize durectory -r or --resized
+* Resize directory: -r or --resized
-* Montages directory -m or --montages
+* Montages directory: -m or --montages

 Optional
-* Size of cropped image -s or --size (default 300)
+* Size of cropped image: -s or --size (default 300)
-* Output file -o or --output (default bmImages)
+* Output file: -o or --output (default bmImages)

 This should run and output any error messages to your terminal.
+Within the script, progress is printed into your terminal window.
+You should see the following messages when running for the first time:

+* Image {filename} downloaded **Multiple times**
+* Image path written to file **Multiple times**
+* {filename} resized **Multiple times**
+* Detecting faces in {filename} **Multiple times**
+* Found {number of} faces within the image **Multiple times**
+* The time taken to process face detection was: --- {x} seconds ---
+* {Total number of } faces were identified in total
+* The dimensions of the montage are {XbyY}
+* Now creating image montage of all retrieved images
+* Now resizing image montage of all retrieved images
+* Now creating image montage of all faces detected in images
+* Now resizing image montage of all faces detected in images
+* Facial detection complete

 # License

 MIT for script.
 CC-BY-NC-SA for all image content, copyright the Trustees of the British Museum.

-# Author
+# Authors

-Daniel Pett, Digital Humanities Lead, British Museum
+Daniel Pett, The British Museum @portableant
+Ben O'Steen, The British Library @benosteen
+Richard Wareham, Cambridge University @rjw57